MSc Clinical Immunology / Overview

-- MSc 1 Year, PGDip 8 months
+- MSc 1 yr FT, 2 yrs PT; PGDip 8 months FT

 - Entry requirements

-Our course is suitable if you are a graduate in immunology, biochemistry, physiology, pharmacology, pharmacy, medicine or other biological subject that contains an element of immunology.
+We require an honours degree (Upper Second minimum) or overseas equivalent in immunology, biochemistry, physiology, pharmacology, pharmacy, medicine or other biological subject that contains an element of immunology.

 - Number of places/applicants

-- 10 places available
+- 20 places

 - How to apply

-We recommend you apply as early as possible to avoid disappointment as places can fill quickly.
+We recommend you apply as early as possible to avoid disappointment, as places can fill quickly.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-For entry in the academic year beginning September 2017, the tuition fees are as follows:
+For entry in the academic year beginning September 2018, the tuition fees are as follows:

-UK/EU students (per annum): £9,500
+UK/EU students (per annum): £9,750

-International students (per annum): £21,500
+International students (per annum): £22,000

-UK/EU students (per annum): £7,600
+UK/EU students (per annum): £4,875

-International students (per annum): £17,200
+International students (per annum): £11,000

-The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.
+The fees quoted above will be fully inclusive for the course tuition, research project, administration and computational costs during your studies.